 You’ve probably already heard that a remote workforce and reduce your costs and increase your bottom line.
-But are you aware by how much?
+But are you aware of how much?
 Global Workplace Analytics has conducted a substantial amount of research on Agile work environments that allow employees to work where and when they want.
-This research has shown significant cost reductions for businesses who offer work from home.
+This research has shown significant cost reductions for businesses that offer work from home.

 - Office costs: fewer employees working in the same location/s reduces the need for more real estate, rent, utilities, office supplies, etc. One study showed a company saving almost $2,000 per employee on rent because they were able to reduce the amount of HQ office space.

-- Salaries: A poll of 1,500 technology professionals revealed that 37% would take a pay cut of 10% if they could work from home, and 36% would choose working from home over a pay raise.
+- Salaries: A poll of 1,500 technology professionals revealed that 37% would take a pay cut of 10% if they could work from home, and 36% would choose to work from home over a pay raise.

 - Tenure: 14% of Americans have changed jobs to shorten the commute, and 46% of companies say that allowing telework has reduced attrition.
 It’s expensive to replace and train new employees, and businesses can keep their current employees around longer by adding working from home as a perk.

 4. Employee Quality and Satisfaction